 | Compare options | mediation vs divorce lawyer, uncontested vs contested divorce | Comparison guide |

-Many family law websites have service pages that read like this:
+Many family law service pages say some version of this:

-We are experienced family lawyers serving clients with compassion and dedication.
+We provide compassionate, experienced family law representation.
 Contact us today.

-A useful service page answers the questions a real client has before contacting the firm:
+A good family law service page answers the questions a potential client has before they contact the firm:

 - What does this legal issue involve?